jkonarze/jkonarze/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Jan.
 I started writing code in 2008 back in college.
-Since I like puzzles and love lego software engineering always felt like a fun tool to solve real world problems.
+Since I like puzzles and love lego, software engineering always felt like a fun tool to solve real world problems.
 I am a dual citizen, hence I am authorized to work both in the USA and EU.

 <!-- - 🔭 I’m currently working porting a ten year old PHP application to go/react world within gcp, specifically google app engine.
 Just got done with some work on micromobility solutions.
 Soon to start with the new company. -->
 <!-- - 🌱 I’m currently learning -->